Chart Color Schemes

 Health performance in Quirindi is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Quirindi, with common health conditions prevalent across both younger and older age groups.
-Private health cover is low at approximately 47%, covering about 3,615 people, compared to 50% across Rest of NSW and a national average of 55.3%.
-The most prevalent medical conditions are arthritis (affecting 10.9%) and asthma (9%).
+Quirindi faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+Private health cover is low at approximately 47%, covering about 3,615 people, compared to 50% in Rest of NSW and a national average of 55.3%.
+The most frequent medical conditions are arthritis (10.9%) and asthma (9%).

-About 62.7% of residents report no medical ailments, close to the Rest of NSW figure of 63.4%.
-Quirindi has a higher proportion of seniors aged 65 and over at 25.6%, or about 1,978 people, compared to Rest of NSW's 19.9%.
-While health outcomes among seniors present challenges, they perform better than the general population in health metrics.
+About 62.7% of residents report no medical ailments, slightly lower than the 63.4% in Rest of NSW.
+Quirindi has a higher proportion of seniors aged 65 and over, at 25.6% or about 1,978 people, compared to 19.9% in Rest of NSW.
+Health outcomes among seniors show some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health